 After receiving your query, the agent may ask for a full submission to determine whether he or she is interested in representing you and your work.
 If an agent is interested in taking you on as a client, he or she will contact you with a letter of agreement or contract outlining the terms of your arrangement.

 Most agents receive hundreds into the thousands of queries each week and therefore turnaround time for a response from agents can be anywhere from 3 to 6 months or more.
 Be patient.
 It is appropriate to contact the agency via email if 3 months have passed without contact.

 Download our list of Literary Agents and begin researching to see whether any are a good fit for your manuscript.
-For a more complete listing of literary agents in Canada, please refer to Quill & Quire’s Book Trade in Canada, available in the reference section of most public libraries.← FAQs
+[Note: This list is in the process of being updated and checked for accuracy.
+Please check back with us in a couple of weeks.]← FAQs